lyellread/cs427-final-project/documentation/3-primitives.md

 $\sig{PBKDF2}$ takes as input a user-supplied password $p$ and a salt $s$.
 Globally, the number of iterations that $\sig{PBKDF2}$ uses is defined as $\Sigma.\text{I}_{\text{pass-deriv}}$, set to $2048$ iterations for our implementation.
 Notably, $\sig{PBKDF2}$ takes in a user-supplied password of arbitrary length which cannot be used as-is in $\sig{PBKDF2}$.
 This password needs to be compressed to a single block to be used in our PRF $\sig{F}_{\subname{AES-128}}$.
 For this reason, this password $p$ is hashed using $\sig{Hash}_{\text{D-M}}$ which returns a fixed-length value $h$ of length 128-bits.

-By supplying a value of $\text{klen} = 384$-bits and a value of $\text{blen} = 128$, the key that is output by $\sig{PBKDF2}$ will be 384-bits, which becomes three keys of length 128-bits each.
+By supplying a value of $\Sigma.\text{klen} = 384$-bits and a value of $\Sigma.\text{blen} = 128$, the key that is output by $\sig{PBKDF2}$ will be 384-bits, which becomes three keys of length 128-bits each.
 This permits `NOISE` to use $\sig{PBKDF2}$ to generate the three keys required ephemerally for encrypting and decrypting keyfiles (one key for the [Block Cipher Mode], two for the [Message Authentication Code]).
 The [NIST publication covering Key Derivation Functions](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-108.pdf)[^3.7] allows Key Derivation Functions to derive multiple keys per password, as long as the keys selected from the Key Derivation Function output are disjoint.

 [^3.6]: IETF, *Password-Based Cryptography Specification Version 2.1*, Section 5.2
 [^3.7]: NIST, *NIST Special Publication 800-108: Recommendation for Key Derivation Functions Using Pseudorandom Functions*, Section 7.3